Emergence of zero-field non-synthetic single and interchanged antiferromagnetic skyrmions in thin films: Discussion

 Since the experimental observation of intrinsic AFM skyrmions has so far been elusive at interfaces, our predictions open the door for their realization in well defined materials and offer the opportunity to explore them in thin film geometries.
-The robustness of the catenated skyrmions qualify them as ideal particles for racetrack memory devices to be driven with currents while avoiding the skyrmion Hall effect.
+The robustness of the interchained skyrmions qualify them as ideal particles for room temperature racetrack memory devices to be driven with currents while avoiding the skyrmion Hall effect.
+Preliminary work indicates that AFM skyrmions move faster than their FM partners when reacting to an applied current, with an intriguing behavior induced by the non-collinear exchange field emanating from the substrate.
+If the latter is collinear or non-magnetic, the AFM textures are predicted to be quasi-free from the skyrmion Hall effect.
 The ability to control the substrate magnetization makes the system, we studied, a rich playground to design and tune the highly sensitive single AFM skyrmion living in the overlayer.
 We envision patterning the ferromagnetic surface with regions hosting different magnetic textures, being trivial, such as the ferromagnetic regions, or topological, to define areas where the AFM skyrmion can be confined or driven within specific paths.
 We envisage a rich and complex response to in-plane currents, which could move the underlying FM solitons along specific directions subjected to the Magnus effect.
 The latter would affect the response of the overlaying isolated AFM skyrmions in a non-trivial fashion.

 We anticipate that the proposed material and the FM-substrate on which AFM films can be deposited offer an ideal platform to explore the physics of AFM skyrmions.
-Noticing already that different catenated AFM skyrmions can co-exist establishes a novel set of multi-soliton objects worth exploring in future studies.
+Noticing already that different overlapped AFM skyrmions can co-exist establishes a novel set of multi-soliton objects worth exploring in future studies.
 Besides their fundamental importance enhanced by the potential parallel with topological concepts known in knot theory, such unusual AFM localized entities might become exciting and useful constituents of future nanotechnology devices resting on non-collinear spin-textures and the emerging field of antiferromagnetic spintronics.

 \begin{methods}